zooko/smalloc/README.md

 etc.

 `smalloc` performs comparably or even better than those other high-quality memory managers, while being much simpler.
-The current implementation is only 288 lines of Rust code!
+The current implementation is only XXX lines of Rust code!
 The other high-quality memory allocators range from 2553 lines of code (`rpmalloc`) to 27,256 lines of code (`jemalloc`) [^1].